 Not have received a General Fund grant from Seeding Justice the previous cycle.

 More on projects or groups that are not eligible in the FAQ below.

-Seeding Justice prioritizes funding for small, emergent, and grassroots organizations and those that are led by Black and Indigenous people and other communities of color, especially those that identify as having other intersecting identities, such as LGBTQIA2S+, immigrants and refugees, folks living with disabilities, people living with low incomes, folks that currently or formerly incarcerated, houseless people, those living in rural communities, and others.
+Seeding Justice prioritizes funding for emergent and grassroots organizations, and those led by Black and Indigenous people and other communities of color, especially those that identify as having other intersecting identities, such as LGBTQIA2S+, immigrants and refugees, folks living with disabilities, people living with low incomes, folks that currently or formerly incarcerated, houseless people, those living in rural communities, and others.

 Seeding Justice is looking to fund groups that can clearly show that they:

-We are looking to fund groups and projects that bring people together to effect long-term change, and one of the most effective strategies for doing that is building the power of communities (not individuals) to improve their own lives.
+One of the most effective strategies for effecting long-term change is building the power of communities, not individuals, to improve their own lives.

 While power-building may take different forms in different communities, it almost always involves some form of leadership development, base building, and collective action toward the liberation of all.